-No, anyone wishing to part-take in fishing or hunting activities must carry a valid Florida fishing license.
+No, anyone wishing to partake in fishing or hunting must carry a valid Florida fishing license.
 Without it, they may be subject to fines or even arrests.
 There are some exceptions; see above for the exemptions.

 Which fishing license is free in Florida?

 The resident recreational saltwater shoreline fishing license is free for residents.
 However, the condition is that they should be fishing from the shoreline/land itself.
-If they wish to go to another island or fish from a boat, they must get a valid fishing license.
+They must get a valid fishing license if they wish to go to another island or fish from a boat.

 Can I buy a Florida fishing license online?